 “Objectification reduces our health and fitness to something that exists outside of ourselves in sometimes arbitrary numbers and measurements like weight, calories burned, or dress size, as opposed to more personal, internal factors like how you feel as you move and how your strength and stamina improves,” says Kite.

-One tactic to try is one of mindfulness.
+One tactic to try is mindfulness.
 “As you move throughout your day, whether running or on a Zoom call or walking down the street, shift your focus on to your physical senses instead of your mental picture of yourself.
 This will help you keep your perspective on how you feel and what you are doing rather than how other people might be perceiving you.
 What are you hearing?
 How do your feet feel against the ground?
 Are you taking deep breaths?
 What are you grateful for in your wonderful body?”

 Kite also suggests filming or photographing what you see on your run, rather than photographing yourself.
 “That will help shift your perception to looking from the inside out, as opposed to the outside in,” she says.